Rebecca-2020

 Finally, Armie Hammer is good in the lead role of Maxim de Winter.
 Handsome, sophisticated, and wealthy, he peculiarly fancies a lady’s maid who inexplicably becomes his wife.

-Besides the story and the acting, other trimmings make Rebecca circa 2020 worthy of watching.
+Besides the story and acting, other elements make Rebecca circa 2020 worth watching.

-The cinematography captures crashing waves and high cliffs that provide a haunting mood.
-The dining room and kitchen sequences brim with goodness and wonderful meals.
+The cinematography captures crashing waves and high cliffs, which provide a haunting mood; the dining room and kitchen sequences brim with goodness and excellent meals.

 The art direction and set design are overall flawless in the presentation.

-The costume party that Mrs. de Winter eagerly plans and hopes will admonish the house of any thoughts of Rebecca go wrong which for viewers is a delight because the scene is already rich.
-With help from Danvers a regal red costume is designed and prepared to showcase Mrs. de Winter.
+The costume party that Mrs. de Winter eagerly plans and hopes will admonish the house of any thoughts of Rebecca going wrong, which, for viewers, is a delight because the scene is already rich.
+With help from Danvers, a regal red costume is designed and prepared to showcase Mrs. de Winter.

 She’s won round one.